 \subsection{System Model}

-Consider a point-to-pint THz UM-MIMO system with quasi-static block fading channel.
+Consider a point-to-point THz UM-MIMO system with the quasi-static block fading channel.
 Let $N_t$ and $N_r$ denote the number of transmit and receive antenna elements, respectively.
-The received signals ${\mathbf{y}}\in \mathbb{C}^{N_r}$ at the antenna elements can be expressed as
+The received signal vector ${\mathbf{y}}\in \mathbb{C}^{N_r}$ can be expressed as

-where ${\mathbf{x}} \in \mathbb{C}^{N_t}$ is the transmitted signals at antenna elements after the beamforming (sometimes referred to as precoding). ${\mathbf{H}}$ is the THz UM-MIMO channel and ${\mathbf{n}}$ is the noise vector.
-The THz wireless channel modeling can be realized by deterministic \cite{umcm1, umcm2}, statistical \cite{umcm3}, and hybrid approaches \cite{umcm4, umcm5}.
-In this paper, we provide a basic channel model as follows.

-With the employment of ultra-massive antenna elements, the THz channel generally shows sparsity and strong directivity, which is composed of multiple propagation paths with different angles of departure/arrival (AoD/AoA) \cite{mod1,mod4,mod5}.
-The measurement and modeling works for THz channels have been reported in \cite{mod2,mod3,mpm,am,itu}.
-Based on the Saleh-Valenzuela (S-V) channel model \cite{sv} and the measurement results, the channel matrix at time $t$ can be explicitly written as